a-oka-z/rtti.js/README.md

 ```

 The functions that are defined in **rtti** are merely factories of various
-validators; you can create validators manually.
-For example, the following
+validators.
+They are only utilities and not requirement; you can create
-example also works:
+validators on the fly.
+For example, the following example works, too:

 ```javascript
 import  { rtti } from './index.mjs';